1. Hibernate

 }

-The EntityManager is tied to the current HTTP request.
-Multiple require/injection calls produce the same EntityManager.
+The EntityManager/StatelessSession is tied to the current HTTP request.
+Multiple require/injection calls produce the same EntityManager/StatelessSession.
 It is a simple way of managed simple read/write operations.

 The TransactionalRequest doesn’t extend session to the rendering phase (json, html, etc.).
 The route handler needs to make sure all the information required by the rendering phase is available.
 Otherwise, you are going to see LazyInitializationException.

-There is a SessionRequest decorator that works identically but leaves transaction management to you, so no transaction is started/committed or rollback during a HTTP request.
+There is a SessionRequest filter that works identically but leaves transaction management to you, so no transaction is started/committed or rollback during a HTTP request.

 1.3.1. @Transactional